owncloud-archive/documentation/user_manual/files/deletedfiles.rst

    User2 (recipient)
 4. But User3 will not have a copy of "sub" in her trash bin

+When User1 deletes "sub" then it is moved to User1's trashbin, and it is not deleted from User2 and User3.

 When you share files, other users may copy, rename, move, and share them with other people, just as they can for any computer files; ownCloud does not have magic powers to prevent this.